1forh/qc_test/README.md

  - H1 tag(s)
  - Image src tags
  - Image alt tags
+ - Address (using .address class)
+ - Telephone Number (using .telephone class)

 Maximum pages that will be tested at one time: 1